Inedo/inedo-docs/Content/installation/logging/installation-prometheus.md

 - Start by downloading the latest version of Prometheus from the [Official Website](https://prometheus.io/download/) and extracting the Prometheus archive to a directory of your choice.

-- Download and install the [Prometheus SQL Server Exporter](https://github.com/prometheus-community/sql_exporter).
+- Download and install a SQL Server Exporter.
+The official website recommends [ SQL Exporter](https://github.com/burningalchemist/sql_exporter).

 ### Step 2: Configure Prometheus and SQL Server Exporter